 Grand is the perfect description for this hotel.
-Purchased by Fairmont Hotels & Resorts in 2015, it first opened in 2007, in the lush green hills of Del Mar.
-The property features elegant Mediterranean décor with a sprawling golf course, 249 guestrooms, four heated pools, two tennis courts and an award-winning luxury spa, which just launched a series of wellness retreats.
-Much-lauded French restaurant the Addison is arguably the most renowned—and expensive—place to eat in San Diego.
+Purchased by Fairmont Hotels & Resorts in 2015, it first opened in 2007 within the lush green hills of Del Mar.
+This property features elegant Mediterranean décor with a sprawling golf course, 249 guestrooms, four heated pools, two tennis courts, and an award-winning luxury spa.
+Located onsite is San Diego's only three-star Michelin restaurant Addison, arguably the most renowned—and expensive—place to eat in San Diego.